AnanasJI/ads_dashing_thru_my_sanity/README.md

 # Development

 Use the ptyhon formatter tool (Black: https://github.com/psf/black).
+This automatically formats code (except too long lines).

 An installation and use guide for using black in vscode can be found here: https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0